Miralasgar Mirgasimov: Further life and work

 In 1951, he graduated from the institute and together with S. Guliyev created a monument to V. I. Lenin for the city of Khankendi.
 Mirgasimov worked a lot in Baku.
 One of his sculptural works entitled "The portrait of a Girl", carved in marble, was especially popular.
 Before Mirgasimov, none of the Azerbaijani sculptors worked with stone.
 Taking part with this work in the frame of the republican and Transcaucasian exhibitions, Mirgasimov also presented this sculpture at the all-Union exhibition, and then at the 5th World Youth Festival in Warsaw, becoming the first Azerbaijani sculptor to win an international competition.

-Later Mirgasimov made other female sculptural portraits in marble: "Nana" and the "Girl with a Dove".
+Later, Mirgasimov made other female sculptural portraits in marble: "Nana" and the "Girl with a Dove".
 His work the "Portrait of an Oilman" made of bronze was firstly exhibited in the opening hall of the 1961 World Art Exhibition, then, along with other works of the sculptor, it was exhibited at the 1967 World Exhibition in Montreal (Mirgasimov considered this sculpture his most successful work, since it was not made by an ordered).
 Today this work, as well as his "Portrait of a Girl", "Girl with a Dove", and "Naila" are exhibited at the National Art Museum of Azerbaijan in Baku.
 Also, the works of Mirgasimov were exhibited in Russia, Bulgaria, Germany, Egypt, and other countries.

-Also, Miralasgar Mirgasimov became the author of a bronze bust of the twice Hero of the Socialist Labor - Basti Bagirova, which was installed in her homeland, the Goranboy region, a portrait of his father, the academician Mirasadulla Mirgasimov, a half-figure of Nariman Narimanov in Sumgayit, a portrait of his mother, etc. In Nakhchivan, a monument to Jalil Mammadguluzade by Mirgasimov (created in 1959, installed in 1974) was raised.
+Also, Miralasgar Mirgasimov became the author of a bronze bust of the second Hero of the Socialist Labor - Basti Bagirova, which was installed in her homeland, the Goranboy region, a portrait of his father, the academician Mirasadulla Mirgasimov, a half-figure of Nariman Narimanov in Sumgayit, a portrait of his mother, etc. In Nakhchivan, a monument to Jalil Mammadguluzade by Mirgasimov (created in 1959, installed in 1974) was raised.

 The People's Artist of Azerbaijan, Togrul Narimanbeyov, wrote about the work of the sculptor:

 A great place in the images created by Mirgasimov was occupied by the theme of the inherent struggle in such works where the sculptor portrayed Bahram in the combat with an angry leopard, the African breaking the chains of the slavery, and Icarus (the conqueror of the air) on take-off.
 The images of a lion, a walrus, a horse tearing apart, a gazelle are the examples of the artist's animalistic sculptures.

 In 1963 Mirgasimov was awarded the title of the Honoured Art Worker of the Azerbaijan SSR.